An almost binomial Markov chain

 2. Then, draw \(M \mid b \sim \mathrm{Binomial}(n, b)\).

-Hence, first a random coin is selected from a set of coins with different biases, and then it’s tossed \(n\) times.
-This distribution has two degrees of freedom: \(\alpha\) and \(\beta\), and allows one a more flexible control over both the mean and the variance.
-The mean is given by \[ \mathbb E[M] = n\frac{\alpha}{\alpha + \beta}, \] so if we write \(p = \alpha/(\alpha + \beta)\), we match the mean of a “corresponding” binomial distribution.
-The variance is given by \[ \mathbb V[M] = np(1-p)\left(1 + \frac{n-1}{\alpha + \beta + 1} \right), \] so that for \(n \ge 2\) we will see a larger variance than for a binomial distribution with corresponding mean.
+First, a random coin is selected from a set of coins with different biases, and then it is tossed \(n\) times.
+This distribution has two degrees of freedom: \(\alpha\) and \(\beta\), which allows for more flexible control over both the mean and the variance.
+The mean is given by \[ \mathbb E[M] = n\frac{\alpha}{\alpha + \beta}, \]

-So, of course, we will take \(p=\alpha/(\alpha + \beta)\) and additionally solve for \(\mathbb V[M] = V\).
+Of course, we will take \(p=\alpha/(\alpha + \beta)\).
+Now we need \(\mathbb V[M] = V\).
 The solution is then given by \[\begin{align*} \alpha &= pR,\\ \beta &= (1-p)R,\\ R &= \frac{n^2 p(1-p)-V}{V - n p(1-p)}. \end{align*} \]

 Code